Why I'm Grateful to Stand on the Shoulders of Giants

 The father of one of my husband's 6th grade students was elected to our county Board of Supervisors last November.
 He's a very successful businessman and also active with several community and philanthropic groups in our area.
 I've met him – he seems intelligent and friendly.
 I've heard him referred to as "a self-made man."

-Usually the implication is that whatever success the man (or woman) has achieved is entirely due to his or her own efforts.
+Usually the implication is that whatever success the person has achieved is entirely due to his or her own efforts.
 We believe that they "started with nothing" and have accomplished great things because of their own intelligence, talent, and hard work.

 First of all, that person had parents, or at least one parent, who provided shelter, food, and basic medical care.
 Even if that person was raised in foster care, he had those things.